-Rule 9.4 Renewals Annually, each chiropractic radiologic technologist must submit to the executive secretary a certificate demonstrating completion of continuing education course(s) required by Rule 9.3.
+Rule 9.4 Renewals.
+Biennially, each chiropractic radiologic technologist must submit to the executive secretary a certificate demonstrating completion of continuing education course(s) required by Rule 9.3.
 Each chiropractic radiologic technologist shall pay the non-refundable renewal fee by certified check, money order, or other method as approved by the Board.
 The renewal fee must be paid on or before June 30 biennially.
-Late fees are subject to additional fees listed in Rule 6.3.
+Late renewals are subject to the additional fee of \$100.